Chromosome 1p36 deletion syndrome

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

-1p36 deletion syndrome is a chromosome disorder that typically causes severe intellectual disability.
+intellectual disability.
 Most affected individuals do not speak, or speak only a few words.
 They may have temper tantrums, bite themselves, or exhibit other behavior problems.
 Most have structural abnormalities of the brain, and seizures occur in more than half of individuals with this disorder.
 Affected individuals usually have weak muscle tone (hypotonia) and swallowing difficulties (dysphagia).
 Other features include a small head that is unusually short and wide; vision and hearing problems; abnormalities of the skeleton, heart, gastrointestinal system, kidneys, or genitalia; and distinctive facial features.
 1p36 deletion syndrome is caused by a deletion of genetic material from a specific region in the short (p) arm of chromosome 1.
-Most cases are not inherited.
+Most cases are not inherited; only about 20% of the cases of people with 1p36 deletion syndrome inherit the chromosome with a deleted segment from an unaffected parent.
+In these cases, the parent carries a balanced translocation, in which no genetic material is gained or lost.
+There is no cure for this disease.
+Treatment depends on the symptoms, and may include rehabilitation/educational programs, antiepileptic medication, and standard treatment for heart, kidney, eye, hearing or bone problems.1p36 deletion syndrome is a chromosome disorder that typically causes severe

 - Genetics Home Reference (GHR) contains information on Chromosome 1p36 deletion syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Chromosome 1p36 deletion syndrome.
 Click on the link to view a sample search on this topic.